nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 4.6 Add a Habit: `add`
 Adds a habit that is linked to a goal.\
-(Habits are meant to easy and doable.
+(Habits are meant to be easy and doable.
 Completing them over time, with consistent dedication, one of these habits will be the metaphorical straw that breaks the camel's back.
 Your goals reached, without even pulling a muscle.)